arbalet-project/arbapps/README.md

 * **colors** shows nice light effets on your Arbalet table.
 It comes with an initial set of 6 effects: Blue flashing to white, African style, turquoise/chocolate, pink/blue, warm colors, and whole color wheel.
 * **images** is a GIF renderer.
 It will stretch the frames to fit the whole table so it may distort the original image.
 * **lightshero** is a GuitarHero-like game playable with the keys F1 to F5 of a keyboard to be holded... like a guitarist does.
 It's compatible with frets-on-fire songs.
+* **lost in space** is a light painting game inspired by modern art and its relation to code.
+This game allows players to express themselves with digital tools.
 * **pixeliser** reads any video in input and reduces dramatically its resolution to play it on the table.
 You won't be able to watch a movie for sure, but this is a simple way to create nice light effects with... nice input videos.
 * **snake** is a Snake game, playable with a joystick or a keyboard.
 It also comes with an autoplaying AI in module `snake.ai`
 * **spectrum** 	is an online musical spectrum analyzer.
 Play a song from your favorite music player and it renders your song in colors